 Excentric Hair Salon in Cape Town

-“In my opinion, a good cut is something that still looks amazing even after three months,” Flo says in summary.
-“Your hair will always look great when you leave the salon, so my goal is not for it to look good today; it’s for it to look good every other day afterwards.”
+“In my opinion, a good cut is something that still looks amazing even after three months.
+Your hair will always look great when you leave the salon.
+My goal is not for it to look good today; it’s for it to look good every day after that,” Flo concludes.

 Check out our events section for an up-to-date overview of happenings in Cape Town.
 Also, don’t forget to subscribe to our newsletter and if you have a smartphone, add m.capetownmagazine.com to your home screen for quick access on the go!

 Follow us on Twitter, like us on Facebook, join our Google+ circle, connect with us on LinkedIn, check out our photos on Instagram and follow our Pinterest boards for updates on what’s happening in and around the Mother City!